 1) Where is vitamin K2 produced in the body?

-A- Vitamin K2, also known as menaquinone, is synthesized by gastro-intestinal tract bacteria.
-K2 is absorbed and sent to blood vessel walls, bones and tissues other than the liver.
+Ans:- Vitamin K2, also known as menaquinone, is synthesized by gastrointestinal tract bacteria.
+K2 is absorbed and sent to blood vessel walls, bones, and tissues other than the liver.

 2) Where is vitamin K absorbed in the body?

-A- Vitamin K, mainly in the form of phylloquinone, is absorbed in a form that is chemically modified after sulliation.
-The material of bile salts and pancreatic lipase is later absorbed in the nearest part of the intestine, forming michael with soluble forms of phylloquinone.
+Ans:- Vitamin K, mainly in the form of phylloquinone, is absorbed in a form that is chemically modified after publication.
+The material of bile salts and pancreatic lipase is later absorbed in the nearest part of the intestine, forming Michael with soluble forms of phylloquinone.